oc-rs/understandingreligion/README.md

 * Why study religion?
 * Do all religions teach the same things?
 * What is religious literacy?
+* What is a cult?
+* Can you be spiritual but not religious?

 ## Perspectives
 *Ways of looking at, and thinking about, religion*